rokucommunity/rooibos/docs/index.md

 	m.ds = CreateDataStore(m.values)
 end function

-'@Test that the correct index is found function Simpl_DataStore_index() as void
+@it("finds the correct index") function _()
 	item = m.ds.GetDataItemWithIndex(12)

-	m.AssertAAContainsSubset(item, m.values[2])
+	m.assertAAContainsSubset(item, m.values[2])
 end function
 ```

-### Setup and TeardDown Scoping
+### Setup tearDown, beforeEach and afterEach Scoping
 Setup and Teardown, can also be scoped to an it group.
-If the annotations appear _after_ an `'@It` group annotation, then the setup and teardown will apply only to that group.
-If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have Setup and Teardown group-level-annotations_
+If the annotations appear _after_ an `@describe` group annotation, then the setup and teardown will apply only to that group.
+If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have Setup and Teardown group-level-annotations_")

-Like `setup` and `tearDown`, `beforeEach` and `afterEach` can be applied to the whole test by overriding the `beforeEach` and `afterEach` functions You can scope them to `@it` groups, by using the `@beforeEach` and `@afterEach` annotation
+Like `setup` and `tearDown`, `beforeEach` and `afterEach` can be applied to the whole test by overriding the `beforeEach` and `afterEach` functions.
+You can scope them to `@describe` blocks, by using the `@setUp`, `@tearDown`, `@beforeEach` and `@afterEach` annotation above the relevant function.
+Note you can call back your test suite class's overall setup, tearDown, beforeEach and afterEach.

 ### Using BeforeEach and AfterEach